nhaubrich/TrackingDstar/README.md

     $ scram b -j 4

 ### Next, Prepare and Run a MC Config File
+8) Copy the config file from TrackingDstar to the python directory. \
+    $ cp .../TrackingDstar/LambaAnalyzer/mcconfigfile/LambdaGun_cfi.py .../LambdaMC/CMSSW_10_5_0/src/Configuration/Generator/python
-8) Go to the dir with our config file, LambdaGun_cfi.py
+9) Go to the directory where you copied the config file. \
-    $ cd TrackingDstar/LambaAnalyzer/mcconfigfile/ \
+    $ cd .../LambdaMC/CMSSW_10_5_0/src/Configuration/Generator/python
-9) Edit the config file to suit your needs. \
+10) Edit the config file to suit your needs. \
     $ vim myLambdaGun_cfi.py
-10) Generate a RAW .root file and a RECO .root file with 10 events.
-You may need to alter the options below to suit your needs.\
+11) Generate a RAW .root file and a RECO .root file with 10 events. \ You may need to alter the options below to suit your needs. \
-    $ cmsDriver.py myLambdaGun_cfi.py -n 10 --mc --step GEN,SIM,DIGI,L1,DIGI2RAW,RAW2DIGI,RECO --conditions auto:mc --eventcontent RAWSIM,RECOSIM --datatier RAW,RECO
+    $ cmsDriver.py LambdaGun_cfi.py -n 10 --mc --step GEN,SIM,DIGI,L1,DIGI2RAW,RAW2DIGI,RECO --conditions auto:mc --eventcontent RAWSIM,RECOSIM --datatier RAW,RECO